zooniverse/zooniverse-readymade/README.md

 Misc. pages
 -----------

-`pages`: Any additional pages you want to include can be defined here as an array of maps.
-Keys will be the page titles (and URLs), values will be page content (as HTML).
+`pages`: Any additional pages you want to include can be defined here as an array of hashes.
+Each page hash needs `key` (used in URLs and element IDs), `title` (page title) and `content` (page content, usually a HTML string.
+Can be an instance of a Controller).

 Team page
 ---------